bkw777/aDIPters/README.md

 Replaces 23C1000, uPD23C1000, D23C1000A, MX23C1000, etc.

-Same as FLASH_23C1000, except without exceeding the DIP-28 footprint.
+Same as FLASH_23C1000, except:
+* Does not exceed the original parts DIP-28 footprint.
+* Does not accept 27C010 or other parts that have a Vpp pin.
+* Does accept 256k *020 parts.

 Tested in NEC PC-8300, PC-8401, PC-8500
 Not yet tested but should also work in Cambridge Z88